Logan Square station

 Logan Square is a subway station on the Chicago Transit Authority's 'L' system, serving the Blue Line and the Logan Square neighborhood.
 It was the terminus of the Milwaukee Elevated until it was extended to Jefferson Park in 1970 via the Kennedy Expressway.
 From Logan Square, trains run at intervals of 2–7 minutes during rush-hour periods, and take 14 minutes to travel to the Loop.
-O'Hare-bound trains typically take 26 minutes to reach the airport from Logan Square.
+O'Hare-bound trains typically take 28 minutes to reach the airport from Logan Square.

+The current station opened on February 1, 1970, replacing an earlier elevated terminal that had served the Logan Square neighborhood since 1895.
+Its single island platform is reached by mezzanines at Kedzie Avenue and Spaulding Avenue, and the station is wheelchair accessible.